CelalCanKaya/angular-tour-of-heroes/README.md

 # Tour of Heroes — Pokemon Version

 This is the Angular Tour of Heroes app with <b>Kendo UI</b> for Angular added in.
 I replaced the default heroes with Pokemons!
+Winner of the 'Being Comfortable with the Angular and UI by Progress team' workshop by Alyssa Nicoll on June 2021.

 ## Get the Code
 ```